mnot/I-D/for-the-users/draft.md

 Thanks to Harald Alvestrand for his substantial feedback and Stephen Farrell, Joe Hildebrand, Russ Housley, Niels ten Oever, and Martin Thomson for their suggestions.

+# Frequently Asked Questions

+## How will this impact my standard / Working Group / etc.?

+The most noticeable thing that this document changes is a situation where a proposal is made to do something that disadvantages end users, for the benefit of another party (e.g., network operators).

+If the Working Group reaches consensus (even rough) that this is the case, then there is no need for debate about whose interests are most important; it has been made clear.
+Instead, the Working Group can go on to finding other solutions that don't disadvantage end users, or (if need be) document why there is no other choice.

+Such documentation might already be required; e.g., as part of Security Considerations.